 I realized is that a lot depends on who is near you at the moment.
 I feel very safe crying when I see that another person is secure herself/himself.
 That means that I trust to be near the person who not only cries himself but also can recover from it.
 So it doesn't look like the cry of prolonged depression but rather than a fluid tool that a person has at her disposal.
 When someone can cry and then be happy in few hours and be full of energy - that is the moment you stop perceiving crying as a weakness and the moment you trust that another person knows her tools.

-When you are in the right spot yourself and another person too, all these things are so effortless and easy.
+When you are in the right spot yourself.
+When person close to you in the right spot.
+All things are effortless and easy.
 Learn the basics first.